farique1/MSX-Sublime-Syntax/MSX Badig Build.md

 By default **MBB** will turn on *throttle* on **openMSX** to speed up the loading.
 You can disable it with `False` on `throttle`.

-And finally set `classic_basic` to `True` if you want to build a classic, standard, MSX Basic file. **MBB** will ignore the export settings and open the file being worked on **openMSX**.
-Remember, It will mount its folder as a disk and load its file name from the MSX.
+And finally, set `classic_basic` to `True` if you want to build a classic, standard, MSX Basic file. **MBB** will ignore the export settings and send the file being worked on Sublime to **openMSX** without conversion.
+Remember, It will mount the folder as a disk and load the file on the MSX so mind the name size.
 Also you need `MSX Badig Build.ini` there.

 ## Execution